arduino/help-center-content/content/About Arduino/Trademarks, Logos, and Licenses/Trademark-guide-for-Websites-and-Publications.md

 - Screenshots of the Arduino IDE.

 > [!NOTE]
-> For preceding lines in the error output for more specific information.
-It is preferable to **use the content provided on our website** rather than sourcing images from the Internet, as these are often inaccurate and outdated.
+> It is preferable to **use the content provided on our website** rather than sourcing images from the Internet, as these are often inaccurate and outdated.

 ## Do's and Dont's